-RECOM RECOMMENDED BOOKS Sr. no. Name AUTHOR(S) PUBLISHER 1 The Grid Core Technologies Maozhen Li, Mark Baker John Wiley & Sons 2 The Grid 2 - Blueprint for a New Computing Infrastructure Ian Foster & Carl Kesselman Morgan Kaufman 3 Grid Computing Joshy Joseph & Craig Fellenstein Pearson Education 4 Grid Computing: Making the Global Infrastructure a reality Fran Berman, Geoffrey Fox, Anthony J.G.Hey John Wiley and sons
+Sr. no. Name AUTHOR(S) PUBLISHER 1 The Grid Core Technologies Maozhen Li, Mark Baker John Wiley & Sons 2 The Grid 2 - Blueprint for a New Computing Infrastructure Ian Foster & Carl Kesselman Morgan Kaufman 3 Grid Computing Joshy Joseph & Craig Fellenstein Pearson Education 4 Grid Computing: Making the Global Infrastructure a reality Fran Berman, Geoffrey Fox, Anthony J.G.Hey John Wiley and sons

 Course Code CSE490

 Course Title E-COMMERCE AND ERP

 Type of Course PE

-LTP 300
+L T P 300

 Credits 3

 Course Prerequisites Basics of Internet

-Course Objectives (CO)This course examines the evolution of enterprise rese (ERP) systems - from internally focused client/serv externally focused e-business.
-This class studies the type managers will need to consider in implementing c integrated ERP systems.
-The objective of this course is to aware of the potential and limitations of ERP systems.
-This be reached through hands-on experience, case studies, speakers and a group project.
+Course Objectives (CO) This course examines the evolution of enterprise resource planning (ERP) systems - from internally focused client/server systems to externally focused e-business.
+This class studies the types of issues that managers will need to consider in implementing cross-functional integrated ERP systems.
+The objective of this course is to make students aware of the potential and limitations of ERP systems.
+This objective will be reached through hands-on experience, case studies, lectures, guest speakers and a group project.

 Course Outcomes The course would equip students with the basics of E-Commerce, technologies involved with it and various issues associated with.